cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 sudo su -
 curl https://raw.github.com/drnic/bosh-getting-started/master/scripts/prepare_inception.sh | bash
 ```

+TODO: Why/when does RVM prompt for "q"?
+How do I make that silent?

 After this script prepares the inception VM, it will display the help information for `bosh micro` CLI commands: